 Until determination of the new Concession Fee, the Concession Fee payable by the Concessionaire from the Concession Fee Review Date is to be the Concession Fee specified in the Grantor's notice.
 On determination of the new Concession Fee an adjustment is to be made and paid, either by the Grantor or by the Concessionaire, whichever is applicable.

-Immediately the Concessionaire gives notice to the Grantor under clause 5.1(c) the parties are to endeavour to agree on a new Concession Fee.
+Immediately after the Concessionaire gives notice to the Grantor under clause 5.1(c) the parties are to endeavour to agree on a new Concession Fee.
 If the parties are unable to reach agreement within 28 days the new Concession Fee is to be determined either:

 By one party giving notice to the other requiring the new Concession Fee to be determined by the Disputes clause (clause 22) or, if the parties agree,

-by registered valuers acting as experts and not as arbitrators as follows:
+By registered valuers acting as experts and not as arbitrators as follows:

 Each party must appoint a valuer and give notice of the appointment to the other party within 14 days of the parties agreeing to determine the new Concession Fee by this means.